MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 ## Estimate job cost

-Before running a job on the QPU, you can estimate how much it will cost to run.
+Before running a job on the QPU, you can estimate how much it costs to run.
 To estimate the cost of running a job on the QPU, you can use the `estimate_cost` method:

 ```python
 backend = provider.get_backend("ionq.qpu")